MarijaBorisov/ngsi-tools/README.md

 Metadata in `csv` file can be sent in the header, like in the following example for property "width": **`width%%"metadata": {"unit": {"value": "MTR","type": "Text"}}%%`**.
 Metadata in `JSON` file are sent as shown in the examples.

+**`Important:`** In one file, only entities with the same type can be sent for upload.
+Otherwise, an error will be reported.

 #### API

 NGSI Connector API documentation can be found in its official [Swagger](backend.waste4think.eu:8082) instance.